1MegaMan1/UnmannedVehicleSystems/readme.md

 industry.
-It can be used by emergency services such as fire brigades, ambulances, police, etc Providing a great support for a wide variety of tasks, including: assistance to disabled people, fumigation, harvesting, transporting, patrol monitoring and detection, investigation, exploration and inspection at tunnels, buildings, etc UGV systems are flexible robotic platforms developed to provide powerful multipurpose mobility support.
+It can be used by emergency services such as fire brigades, ambulances, police, etc Providing a great support for a wide variety of tasks, including: assistance to disabled people, fumigation, harvesting, transporting, patrol monitoring and detection, investigation, exploration and inspection at tunnels, buildings, etc.
+UGV systems are flexible robotic platforms developed to provide powerful multipurpose mobility support.
 Depending on their size and purpose, they can be extremely portables and they can even be able to avoid obstacles autonomously.
-In order to increase their capabilities with latest technological advances, incremental improvements have been made in hard- ware, software, payloads, structure
+In order to increase their capabilities with latest technological advances, incremental improvements have been made in hardware, software, payloads, structure.

-In conclusion, UGV systems are very versatile platforms that permit operations in con- ditions where there are certain human risks, as in missions with biological, radiological and chemical emergencies or with risks of explosions, etc We cannot forget that Veronte Autopi- lot installed in Unmanned Ground Vehicles, improves their automation and safety in any application.[3]
+In conclusion, UGV systems are very versatile platforms that permit operations in conditions where there are certain human risks, as in missions with biological, radiological and chemical emergencies or with risks of explosions, etc We cannot forget that Veronte Auto-pilot installed in Unmanned Ground Vehicles, improves their automation and safety in any application.[3]

 # Chapter 2